eshita19/rabbitmq/README.md

     - **Publish/Subscribe messaging**:
       - <img src="https://github.com/eshita19/rabbitmq/blob/master/pub-sub.png"></img>
       - One sender multiple receiver.
       - The publisher publishes message as a topic in messaging server.
 The Subscriber subscribes to this topic.
-Whenever there are new topics they are automatically broadcasted to messaging server, instead of them reading it from messaging server.
+Whenever there are new topics they are automatically broadcasted to subscriber, instead of them reading it from messaging server.
       - Example: Newspaper subscription.

 # Apache Active MQ